Sustainability

 • Celebrate the natural surroundings of Redlands

-Redlands’ residents have the power to take climate action of all shapes and sizes.
 When it comes to protecting our environment, every little bit helps.
-Whether you’ve completely electrified your home, or just started a compost bin, every action makes Redlands greener.
+Whether you’ve completely electrified your home or just started a compost bin, every action makes Redlands greener.
 As a bonus, some eco-friendly changes are good for your wallet.

-Because we need our planet in order to live!
-Climate change affects the weather, human health, natural ecosystems, our essential resources and the economy.
-We all need to do our part in reducing the impacts of climate change and prevent a worsening situation.
+We need our planet in order to live!
+Climate change affects the weather, human health, natural ecosystems, essential resources, and the economy.
+We all need to do our part to reduce the impact of climate change and prevent the situation from worsening.

-In addition, we currently rely heavily on finite resources like fossil fuels.
-One day, these non-renewable resources will run out.
-It’s important to invest in renewables and conserve resources now, so we can safely and comfortably transition away from fossil fuels, coal, etc, in the future.
+In addition, we currently rely heavily on finite resources such as fossil fuels, which emit greenhouse gases.
+These non-renewable resources will also eventually run out.
+It’s important to learn more about renewable energy now so we can safely and comfortably transition away from non-renewable resources.

-Redlands is located in Southern California, a region that is greatly impacted by drought and increasing extreme heat.
-Our nearby open spaces are also heavily affected by wildfires, which leads to hazardous air quality.
-Wildfire risk has negatively influenced the availability and cost of home insurance in California.
+Redlands is located in Southern California, a region greatly impacted by drought and increasing extreme heat.
+Our nearby open spaces are also heavily affected by wildfires, leading to hazardous air quality.
+Wildfire risk has negatively affected the availability and cost of home insurance in California, including in Redlands.

 These conditions can compound and make the situation even worse.
-For example, climate change is making us more reliant on cooling equipment, which puts a lot of demand on our electricity grid.
-This makes electricity more expensive and subjects the community to rolling blackouts.
+For example, climate change is making us more reliant on cooling equipment, which puts more demand on our electricity grid.
+This increases electricity costs and can subject the community to rolling blackouts.

-The effects of climate change can also increase the amount of pests and plant diseases that we face in our agricultural regions.
-Higher temperatures can benefit pests, giving them an edge when infecting plants.
+The effects of climate change can also increase the number of pests and severity of plant diseases.
+Higher temperatures can favor pests, giving them an advantage when infecting plants.
 Redlands’ citrus trees have already faced quarantines from the spread of Huanglongbing (HLB), a citrus disease spread by psyllids.

 We know this all sounds scary, but this is why climate action is so important.
 You’re already taking action by reading this!
-Every little step towards a greener world helps.
-Check out our Sustainable Habits page for more helpful tips.
+Every step toward a greener world helps.
+Check out our Sustainable Habits page for additional tips.

 In 2025, the City of Redlands updated the Climate Action Plan (CAP), which was originally written in 2017.
 The CAP outlines the City’s greenhouse gas (GHG) reduction goal and the measures that the City will take to achieve it.
 The City aims to reduce GHG emissions by 5.4 metric tons of carbon dioxide equivalent (MTCO2e) per capita by 2050.
 This goal was determined by using state-wide reduction targets set forth in California regulations.

-Greenhouse gases (GHGs) are a leading contributor to climate change.
-When GHGs like carbon dioxide, methane, nitrous oxide, and chlorofluorocarbons (CFCs) enter the atmosphere, they absorb and trap heat from the sun.
-This causes increased air temperatures.
+Greenhouse gases (GHGs) are the leading contributor to climate change.
+GHGs include carbon dioxide, methane, nitrous oxide, and chlorofluorocarbons (CFCs).
+When they enter the atmosphere, they absorb and trap heat, increasing air temperatures.

-Gas-powered transportation, burning fossil fuels (crude oil, coal, natural gas), deforestation, and other industrial practices are the leading causes of GHG emissions.
+Gas-powered transportation, the burning fossil fuels (crude oil, coal, and natural gas), deforestation, and other industrial practices are leading causes of GHG emissions.

 P.S.
 There is so much more to climate change than we can explain here.
-Check out this great article that covers the basics of our changing climate, or learn more about the carbon cycle here.
+Check out this great article that covers the basics of climate change.

 February 24, 2026